-At the Annual Meeting, two (2) Class I Directors are to be elected to hold office until the Annual Meeting of Stockholders to be held in 2025 and until each such director's respective successor is elected and qualified or until each such director's earlier death, resignation or removal.
+At the Annual Meeting, three (3) Class II Directors are to be elected to hold office until the Annual Meeting of Stockholders to be held in 2026 and until each such director's respective successor is elected and qualified or until each such director's earlier death, resignation or removal.

 We currently have eight (8) directors on our Board.
-Our current Class I Directors are Noubar B. Afeyan, Ph.D., David A. Berry, M.D., Ph.D. and Mahesh Karande.
-The Board has nominated Noubar B. Afeyan, Ph.D. and Mahesh Karande for election as Class I Directors at the Annual Meeting.
-David A. Berry, M.D., Ph.D. has not been nominated for election as a Class I Director at the Annual Meeting following the end of his current term.
-Proxies cannot be voted for a greater number of persons than the number of nominees named in this proposal.
+Our current Class II Directors are John Mendlein, Ph.D., J.D., Mary T. Szela and Richard A. Young, Ph.D.
+The Board has nominated John Mendlein, Ph.D., J.D., Mary T. Szela and Richard A. Young, Ph.D. for election as Class II Directors at the Annual Meeting.

 As set forth in our Restated Certificate of Incorporation, the Board of Directors is currently divided into three classes with staggered, three-year terms.
 At each annual meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
-The current class structure is as follows: Class I, whose current term will expire at the 2022 Annual Meeting of Stockholders and, if elected at the Annual Meeting, whose subsequent term will expire at the 2025 Annual Meeting of Stockholders; Class II, whose term will expire at the 2024 Annual Meeting of Stockholders.
-The current Class I Directors are Noubar B. Afeyan, Ph.D., David A. Berry, M.D., Ph.D. and Mahesh Karande; the current Class II Directors are John Mendlein, Ph.D., J.D., Mary T. Szela and Richard A. Young, Ph.D.; and the current Class III Directors are Luke M. Beshar and Elliott M. Levy, M.D..
+The current class structure is as follows: Class I, whose term will expire at the 2025 Annual Meeting of Stockholders; Class II, whose current term will expire at the Annual Meeting and, if elected at the Annual Meeting, whose subsequent term will expire at the 2026 Annual Meeting of Stockholders; and Class III, whose term will expire at the 2024 Annual Meeting of Stockholders.
+The current Class II Directors are John Mendlein, Ph.D., J.D., Mary T. Szela and Richard A. Young, Ph.D.; and the current Class III Directors are Luke M. Beshar, Rainer J. Boehm, M.D. and Elliott M. Levy, M.D.

 Our Restated Certificate of Incorporation and Amended and Restated Bylaws provide that, subject to the rights of holders of any series of preferred stock to elect directors, the authorized number of directors may be changed from time to time by the Board of Directors.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
-The division of our Board of Directors into three classes with staggered three-year terms may delay or prevent a change of our management or a change in control of our Company.
-Our directors may be removed only for cause by the affirmative vote of the holders of at least two-thirds in voting power of the outstanding shares of our capital stock entitled to vote in the election of directors.
+The division of our Board of Directors may be removed only for cause by the affirmative vote of the holders of at least two-thirds in voting power of the outstanding shares of our capital stock entitled to vote in the election of directors.

-If you submit a proxy but do not indicate any voting instructions, the persons named as proxies will vote the shares of common stock represented thereby for the election as Class I Directors of the persons whose names and biographies appears below.
-In the event that either of Dr. Afeyan or Mr. Karande should become unable to serve, or for good cause will not serve, as a director, it is intended that votes will be cast for a substitute nominee designated by the Board of Directors or the Board may elect to reduce its size.
-The Board of Directors has no reason to believe that either of Dr. Afeyan or Mr. Karande will be unable to serve if elected.
-Each of Dr. Afeyan, and Mr. Karande has consented to being named in this proxy statement and to serve if elected.
+If you submit a proxy but do not indicate any voting instructions, the persons named as proxies will vote the shares of common stock represented thereby for the election as Class II Directors of the persons whose names and biographies appears below.
+In the event that any of Dr. Mendlein, Ms. Szela or Dr. Young should become unable to serve, or for good cause will not serve, as a director, it is intended that votes will be cast for a substitute nominee designated by the Board of Directors or the Board may elect to reduce its size.
+The Board of Directors has no reason to believe that any of Dr. Mendlein, Ms. Szela or Dr. Young will be unable to serve if elected.
+Each of Dr. Mendlein, Ms. Szela and Dr. Young has consented to being named in this proxy statement and to serve if elected.